shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 QML is really nice and simple to make UI's - java style coding - quick and simple.

-Sometimes QML code doesn't read the mcConf proper and returns the wrong wheel size (which can be really dangerous on a system using the wheel size as the main variable for speed calculations).
+Sometimes QML code doesn't read the mMcConf proper and returns the wrong wheel size (which can be really dangerous on a system using the wheel size as the main variable for speed calculations).

 ```
 Component.onCompleted: